abhijain2003/LearnEasy/README.md

 ## 🤝 Most Creative Use of GitHub

-- GitHub makes it easy to implement the **CI/CD workflow** and makes the deployment process easy.
+- When using GitHub we implemented the **CI/CD workflow** and made the deployment process easy.
+It helped us to get the project deployed on the network to be accessed by other people.
 - **Deploying** the project on GitHub helped us to get the project deployed on the network to be accessed by other people.
 - We are using GitHub for **Collaboration**.
 GitHub makes it easy to share code with others and helps a lot in collaboration.
 GitHub makes it easy to set up a project and get started.
 - We also used GitHub for planning and keeping track of our project and its progress with the help of the **GitHub project** management tool.